 Why Choose i49 Seed Bank for Mold Resistant Marijuana Seeds?

 Mold is a common problem that affects cannabis plants and their cultivators the world over.
 If you’ve had issues with mold when growing marijuana in the past, then you know it’s an incredibly frustrating experience.
-There are various things you can do to try and keep mold at bay, such as carefully monitoring humidity levels in the grow room, but unfortunately some plants are more susceptible than others.
+There are various things you can do to try and keep mold at bay, such as carefully monitoring cannabis humidity in the grow room, but unfortunately some plants are more susceptible than others.
 That’s why we’ve put together an entire category of Mold Resistant Seeds that grow into hardy, resilient plants able to fight off attacks from the most common pathogens.

 Whenever you buy Mold Resistant Seeds from i49, you also get the peace of mind of our Authentic Genetics Guarantee.
 We promise that we will never substitute your order of one seed for another – instead, you’ll get the exact strain you expected.
 Very occasionally, an honest mistake might be made, but if you feel that your seeds may not be authentic, all you need to do is contact us.
 We’ll do everything we can to put it right.